Access to our Members only page

 As a club member, you get access to the Members only area of our website, so that you can stay informed about our activities.

-The Members page on this website should be your first point of contact to find out details of training nights, time trials, up and coming virtual and in-person races, race results, copies of our weekly digests, our shop to buy kit, contact information, and any other happenings within the club.
+The Members page on this website should be your first point of contact to find details of training nights, time trials, up and coming virtual and in-person races, race results, copies of our newsletters, our shop to buy kit, contact information, and any other happenings within the club.

 The access is password protected and it is updated once a year.
 Our Membership Secretary will provide you with the current password.